vtsMwlyn/zenbu-kaemasu-olshop/README.md

 Then you can enter "128.0.0.1:8000/" or IP address shown on the command prompt on your browser.
 Or if you are using XAMPP and put the project in htdocs, you can enter "localhost/zenbu-kaemasu-olshop/public/".

+## Available User Roles and Privilleges

+This web application is currently having only three roles which are listed below:
+- Guests (those who are not logged in)
+- Buyers (those who are logged in with normal account)
+- Sellers (those who are logged in with seller account).

+These roles are defined with middlewares and the authentication and authorization system.
+Each role has some specific characteristics as shown below:
+- Guests are authorized to only view and search products and categories.
+They're required to create and log in to their account if they want to use more features.
+In this web application their middleware is known as "guest".
+- Buyers are authorized to view and search products and categories also adding products to their cart or wishlist.
+They can't modify products in the web application.
+In this web application their middleware is known as "auth".
+- Sellers are similar to buyers but they are authorized to modify their products including add, update, and remove products.
+In this web application their middleware is known as "seller".

 ## Contributing

 This project is using Laravel PHP framework, kindly visit [Laravel website](https://laravel.com/).